khansubhan95/khansubhan95.github.io/index.md

 title: Bio
 icon: far fa-address-card
 ---
-Hey!
+Hey👋!
 I'm Subhan.
 I am located in Chicago, Illinois.

-Some things you can do
+Some things you can do:

 - Read my [**blog**](/blog).
 - [**Subscribe**](/feed.xml) to it using a feed reader.